Windows 11 Update

 We match Microsoft’s messaging cadence (“This might take a while,” then “Your PC will restart several times”).
 The spinner accelerates every 7.5 seconds, the same interval captured during actual servicing.
 Even the font weight (350) matches Windows UI guidelines.
 If you want extra authenticity, dim RGB lighting and unplug accessories so the desk looks dormant.

-For advanced users: open DevTools, change the build number text to something inside-jokey (“Installing KB5031354”), or translate the copy into another language to prank bilingual teammates.
+For advanced users: open DevTools, change the build number text to something inside-jokey (“Installing KB5031354”), or translate the copy into another language to surprise bilingual teammates.
 Because everything renders client-side, you can do this safely offline after the first load.

 🧾 Etiquette & Tips